On reduced Arakelov divisors of real quadratic fields: -reduced Arakelov divisors of real quadratic fields

-In addition, by Minkowski's theorem, the ellipse $E_4$, which is a symmetric, convex and bounded set and its interior does not contain any nonzero points of the lattice $I$ must have volume less than $2^2 covol(I)$.
-Therefore
+In addition, the ellipse $E_4$ is a symmetric, convex and bounded set whose interior contains no nonzero points of the lattice $I$, hence it must have volume less than $2^2 \co(I)$ by Minkowski's theorem.
+As a consequence,

 By symmetry, we also have this bound for $a_2$.
-Therefore, the first statement of the proposition is obtained.
+Thus, the first statement of the proposition is obtained.
 The second one follows from the first. \end{proof}

-We have another equivalent condition to Definition \eqref{def:1} as follows.
+We have another equivalent condition to Definition \ref{def:1} as follows.